 Simple English definitions for legal terms

-Read a random definition: survivors benefits
+Read a random definition: cooling time

 A claim of right is a defense used in the past by someone accused of stealing something.
 They would argue that they honestly believed they had a right to the property they took, even if they were mistaken.
 This defense could also be used in cases of bigamy if the accused believed their previous marriage had been legally ended.
 It has since been replaced by a defense of honesty.
 Additionally, a claim of ownership is when someone tries to recover land that was taken from them unjustly by using a writ of course.